keyes-timothy/tidyFlowCore/README.md

 <!-- badges: end -->

-`tidyFlowCore` is an R package that bridges the gap between flow cytometry analysis using the `flowCore` package and the tidy data principles advocated by the `tidyverse.` It provides a suite of `dplyr`-, `ggplot2`-, and `tidyr`-like verbs specifically designed for working with `flowFrame` and `flowSet` objects as if they were tibbles;
-however, your data remain `flowCore` `flowFrame`s and `flowSet`s under this layer of abstraction.
+`tidyFlowCore` is an R package that bridges the gap between flow cytometry analysis using the `flowCore` Bioconductor package and the tidy data principles advocated by the `tidyverse.` It provides a suite of `dplyr`-, `ggplot2`-, and `tidyr`-like verbs specifically designed for working with `flowFrame` and `flowSet` objects as if they were tibbles; however, your data remain `flowCore` `flowFrame`s and `flowSet`s under this layer of abstraction.

 Using this approach, `tidyFlowCore` enables intuitive and streamlined analysis workflows that can leverage both the Bioconductor and tidyverse